hamidsyed/pyCode/BMS_BacNet/BMS_BACNET_DOC.md

 Purpose
 - Expose the simulated BMS device sensor values as BACnet objects via `bacpypes`.
-- Maps each sensor to an `AnalogValueObject` (temperature, humidity, pressure, CO2, occupancy).
+- Maps each sensor to an `AnalogValueObject` with appropriate BACnet engineering units.
 - Updates each object's `presentValue` from the running BMS simulator (`BMSDevice.get_sensor_data()`).

 Key classes/usage